greimel/website/content/research.md

 **_Job market paper_** [[paper]](https://gitlab.com/drechsel-grau-greimel/public/builds/artifacts/master/raw/falling-behind/paper/falling-behind-paper.pdf?job=compile_pdf_slides)

 Abstract:
-_The U.S. household debt boom since 1980 is considered one of the main drivers of the Great Recession of 2007–9.
-In lockstep with household debt, income inequality has risen to new extremes.
-We build a model that links rising inequality to the mortgage debt boom.
-It builds on the idea that households care about their social status.
+_We evaluate the hypothesis that rising inequality was a causal source of the US household debt boom since 1980.
+The mechanism builds on the observation that households care about their social status.
 To keep up with the ever richer Joneses, the middle class substitutes status-enhancing houses for status-neutral consumption.
 These houses are mortgage-financed, creating a debt boom across the income distribution.
 Using a stylized model we show analytically that aggregate debt increases as top incomes rise.
-In a quantitative general equilibrium model we show that “Keeping up with the Joneses” and rising income in- equality generate sizable booms in mortgage debt and house prices.
-By contrast, the Global Saving Glut hypothesis gives rise to a similar debt boom, but has a much weaker effect on house prices._
+In a quantitative general equilibrium model we show that Keeping up with the Joneses and rising income inequality generate 60% of the observed boom in mortgage debt and 50% of the house price boom.
+We compare this channel to two competing mechanisms.
+The Global Saving Glut hypothesis gives rise to a similar debt boom, but does not generate a house prices boom.
+Loosening collateral constraints does not generate booms in either debt or house prices._

 Presented at CEPR Frankfurt · SED Mexico · ESSFM Gerzensee · ESEM Cologne · VfS Freiburg · NOeG Winter Meeting Vienna · Frankfurt-Mannheim Macro · Stockholm University · CEPR Mannheim